 Note: "Baby" is playing Lassie in this episode.
 Interestingly enough, although "Mire" plays Lassie for Seasons 12 and 13, it's "Baby" who's in the closing credits.

 - "Sudden Fury" (09/19/65):

-- While their masters are discussing business, Lassie and Spike (from "Lassie and the Fugitive") are out chasing rabbits and being pestered by a persistent magpieuntil they attempt to return home and are caught in a river swollen by a flash flood; Lassie leaps in to help him.
+- While their masters are discussing business, Lassie and Spike (from "Lassie and the Fugitive") are out chasing rabbits and being pestered by a persistent magpieuntil Spike chases the bird and ends up in a river swollen by a flash flood; Lassie leaps in to help him.
 Hearing about the flood, Corey and Barney ride out to find their dogs, only to find them trapped on a tiny sandbar in the midst of whitewater.
 Barney: Cal Bartlett.
 Coop (Radio Dispatcher at Hightop): H. Lloyd Nelson.

 Trivia: This takes place at the Summit Peak Ranger Station in the Stanislaus National Forest, and the dogs are trapped in San Carlos Canyon (there's a Big Canyon in San Carlos, CA).